Shareholders’ Equity

 The above formula is known as the basic accounting equation, and it is relatively easy to use.
 Take the sum of all assets in the balance sheet and deduct the value of all liabilities.
 Total assets are the total of current assets, such as marketable securities and prepayments, and long-term assets, such as machinery and fixtures.
 Total liabilities are obtained by adding current liabilities and long-term liabilities.

-All the values are available in a company’s balance sheet.
+All the values are available on a company’s balance sheet.
 What remains after deducting total liabilities from the total assets is the value that shareholders would get if the assets were liquidated and all debts were paid up.

 Formula 2: